 If you get this popup on your Home Screen or Lock Screen, try entering the iCloud password for your account to resolve the issue.
 If the login fails for some reason, you will have to resort to the following troubleshooting steps.

-1. Logging out of your iCloud account
+1. Log out of iCloud

 Log out of your iCloud account on all connected devices.
 Simply go to the Settings app in iOS and tap iCloud, then scroll down and sign out of your account.
 Repeat this on all mobile Apple devices you own.